Are UK art facilities meeting student expectations?

 How Student Voice Analytics helps you

-• Compare like‑for‑like by CAH subject, mode and demographics, and segment by campus or cohort to prioritise upgrades with the greatest impact on creative practice.
+• Compare like-for-like by CAH subject, mode, and demographics, and segment by campus or cohort to prioritise upgrades with the greatest impact on creative practice.

-• Evidence what works by linking interventions to changes in comment tone on facilities, organisation and assessment support.
+• Evidence what works by linking interventions to changes in comment tone on facilities, organisation, and assessment support.

-Book a Student Voice Analytics demo
+Book a free Student Voice Analytics demo

-See all-comment coverage, sector benchmarks, and governance packs designed for OfS quality and standards and NSS requirements.
+See all-comment coverage, sector benchmarks, and reporting designed for OfS quality and NSS requirements.